 - Interferes with he academic process - causes a potential member to miss or be ill-prepared for classes, labs, study sessions, or tests.

-- Causes the new member to violate the Grand Valley State University Statement of Student Rights and Responsibilities, or reflects negatively upon the reputation of Grand Valley State University, the participants, or the organization.
+- Causes the new member to violate the Grand Valley State University GVSU Student Code: The Anchor of Student Rights and Responsibilities, or reflects negatively upon the reputation of Grand Valley State University, the participants, or the organization.

 - Requires or pressures a potential member to consume alcohol.

 - Prevents a new member from securing normal amounts of sleep.